wszymilo/SolarSystemSimulation/README.md

 # Solar System Simulation

-A Python simulation of our Solar System using Pygame, featuring accurate relative sizes and orbital speeds of planets.
+A Python simulation of our Solar System using Pygame, featuring accurate (more-less ;) ) relative sizes and orbital speeds of planets.
 Size of the Sun is reduced to make the inner planets visible.